Sangmean/MobileAppProject/README.md

 # MobileAppProject

-This is Mobile app project, Trying to make sleep alarm for android
+This is sleep alarm app for mobile project.

+This alarm app helps analyze sleep pattern, set the time to wake up, play relaxing music.

+In order to open this app, download Android Studio and open it.